 There are only a few different types of padlock keys, usually different sizes of mechanically cut keys, which are the most commonly used type of keys.
-That being said, sometimes padlocks have tubular keys, dimple keys, smart keys or other designs.
+That being said, sometimes padlocks have tubular keys, dimple keys, smart keys, or other designs.

 Types of Deadbolts

 Most homes feature a deadbolt, which is a commonly used external lock.
-There are four types of deadbolts: single cylinder, double cylinder, lockable thumb turn and jimmy proof.
+There are four types of deadbolt locks: single cylinder, double cylinder, lockable thumb turn, and jimmy proof.
 The majority of deadbolts used on homes are single cylinder deadbolts, which use a key cylinder on the outside and a thumb turn on the inside to close and open the lock.
 Double deadbolts use a key cylinder on both the inside and outside, but these are illegal under many housing codes because it may take too long to exit during an emergency.

-Single cylinder deadbolts can be problematic as they can easily be opened if accessed from the inside – for example from a nearby window – but double deadbolts can be frustrating since a key is always required for use even while you're inside.
+Single cylinder deadbolts can be problematic as they can easily be opened if accessed from the inside — for example, from a nearby window — but double cylinder deadbolts can be frustrating since a key is always required for use even while you're inside.
 The lockable thumb turn is a perfect hybrid of the two as it still has a thumb turn that can be used on the inside; however, this can be locked with a key so it can't be used when no one is authorized to be in the home.
 This means anyone attempting to use the locking mechanism will need a key.

 Jimmy-proof locks are a particularly secure form of deadbolt as they're resistant to the use of force (such as a crowbar) to open the door.
 They're installed on the exterior of the door and the jamb bracket, preventing the door from being pulled away from the doorjamb.
 These were originally invented by former police officer Samuel Segal, who founded his own lock company in 1912.
 Like all deadbolts, these can be rekeyed if necessary.